 Students in personal training certificate classes study human anatomy, physiology and human movement.
 They learn how to evaluate fitness levels, create fitness plans and perform various exercises properly.
 Some common classes include:

 - Resistance training

 - Wellness and nutrition

 Personal trainers find employment in various fitness establishments and some are self-employed.
 According to the U.S. Bureau of Labor Statistics (BLS), employment in the fitness field is projected to increase 8% between 2014 and 2024.
 In May 2015, all fitness trainers and instructors, including personal trainers, earned an annual median salary of $36,160.

 Professional Certification and Continuing Education

-Graduates of a personal trainer certificate program are prepared to sit for a certification exam.
+Graduates of personal trainer certificate programs are prepared to sit for a certification exam.
 The BLS reported that numerous agencies offer personal trainer certifications, and those that are accredited by the National Commission for Certifying Agencies are the most respectable.
 Each certification agency sets its own eligibility requirements for receiving certification, but all applicants must pass an examination.
 Continuing education is usually necessary to keep the certification valid.

 Students can pursue their studies in personal training further by enrolling in an associate's or bachelor's degree program.
 Relevant programs at the master's and doctoral levels are also available such as, athletic training, kinesiology or exercise science.